m-abrarali/ProductApp/README.md

 * HPA object exist
 * Connect to product app and confirm we get the full product list
 * Deploy 15 pods all making requests to the app to generate load
-* Confirm product app has scaled to 3 replicas in response to increase in requests
+* Confirm product app has scaled to 3 replicas in response to increase in the number of requests

 ## Improvements